chris-molki/gpetas/docs/source/README.md

 See this [notebook](notebooks/02_getdata_from_online_via_pycsep.ipynb)

 ## Inference setup, model setup
-In order to perform inference (Bayesian or Maximum Likelihood) one needs to define or setup several auxiliary variables.
+In order to perform inference (Bayesian or Maximum Likelihood estimation,(MLE)) one needs to define or setup several auxiliary variables, which for example includes priors, number of samples or in the case of MLE stopping rules for iterative schemes etc.
 This is done by creating a ***setup_obj*** for the inference which includes all required information of the
 * Bayesian inference, i.e., Gibbs sampling procedure with Gaussian process